 (a) Escrow Agent shall have no obligation to pay interest on or to invest or reinvest any Escrow Property deposited or received hereunder.

 (b) Escrow Agent shall invest or reinvest Escrow Property, without distinction between principal and income, in accordance with written instructions delivered to the Escrow Agent specifying any one or more of the following investments from the Depositor designated herein.
-[Specify which Depositor will give instructions]

-For each security listed below exact name of security and maturity dates must be included.

-(1) Any U.S. Government or U.S. Government security;
+(1) Any U.S. Government agency or U.S. Government security;

 (2) Any commercial paper rated A1/P1 or better;

-(3) A Money Market fund governed under the 1940 Act which invests in the securities in (1) and/or (2) above; or
+(3) A Money Market fund governed under the 1940 Act

-(4) The Citibank Insured Money Market Deposit Account.
+The Escrow Agent shall have no obligation to invest or reinvest the Escrow Property if deposited with the Escrow Agent after 11:00 a.m.
+(E.S.T.) on such day of deposit.
+Instructions received after 11:00 a.m.(E.S.T.) will be treated as if received on the following business day.

-The Escrow Agent shall have the power to sell or liquidate the foregoing investments whenever the Escrow Agent shall be required to release the Escrow Property pursuant to the terms thereof.
+The Escrow Agent shall have the power to sell or liquidate the foregoing investments whenever the Escrow Agent shall be required to release the Escrow Property pursuant to the terms hereof.
+Requests (or instructions) received after 11:00 a.m.
+(E.S.T.) by the Escrow Agent to liquidate the Escrow Property will be treated as if received on the following business day.
 The Escrow Agent shall have no responsibility for any investment losses resulting from the investment, reinvestment or liquidation of the Escrow Property.
 Any interest or other income received on such investment and reinvestment of the Escrow Property shall become part of the Escrow Property.
 If a selection is not made, the Escrow Property shall remain uninvested with no liability for interest therein.
 It is agreed and understood that the Escrow Agent may earn fees associated with the investments outlined above.

 Escrow Agent shall have no liability for any loss arising from or related to any such investment other than in accordance with paragraph 5 of the Terms and Conditions.